Michele Giavazzi

 ABOUT

-I am a Postdoctoral Fellow at the Chair in Philosophy & Political Theory of the University of Munich, Germany.
-In September and October 2024, I will be a Junior Visiting Fellow at Tilburg University.
+I am a Research Fellow at the Chair in Philosophy & Political Theory of the University of Munich, Germany.
+My work is funded by a German Research Foundation (DFG) individual fellowship.

 I have a Ph.D. in Philosophy from the University of Warwick, United Kingdom.
 Before that, I studied for my BA and MA in philosophy at the University of Milan, Italy.